-STAFF: The Comprehensive Plan will not be violated because the condition of the encroachment is existing and the planting requirements can still be met within the buffer.
+STAFF: The proposed encroachments into the 15' LBA will not adversely affect adjacent property owners because the house that encroaches is existing and the screening requirements will still be met.

-(c) The extent of the waiver of the regulation is the minimum necessary to afford relief to the applicant; and

-STAFF: Removal of the existing structure to meet the requirement would be an unnecessary cost to the applicant.

-(d) Either:

-(i) The applicant has incorporated other design measures that exceed the minimums of the district and compensate for non-compliance with the requirements to be waived (net beneficial effect); OR(ii) The strict application of the provisions of the regulation would deprive the applicant of the reasonable use of the land or would create an unnecessary hardship on the applicant.
+- (b) The waiver will not violate specific guidelines of Cornerstone 2020; and - STAFF: The waiver will not violate guidelines of Cornerstone 2020 as the planting and screening requirements will still be met. - (c) The extent of the waiver of the regulation is the minimum necessary to afford relief to the applicant; and - STAFF: Permitting the encroachment of the existing structure allows the applicant to renovate and reuse the structure. - (d) Either: - (i) The applicant has incorporated other design measures that exceed the minimums of the district and compensate for non-compliance with the requirements to be waived (net beneficial effect); OR (ii) The strict application of the provisions of the regulation would deprive the applicant of the reasonable use of the land or would create an unnecessary hardship on the applicant.